genepi-freiburg/seqmeta/README.md

 * `seqMeta` - for performing the actual group tests
 * `rbgen` - for reading `bgen` files
 * `optparse` - for parsing command line arguments
+* `DBI` - for database access (package should come with standard R)
+* `RMySQL` - for accessing MySQL databases (must be installed only if you plan to use this DB)
+* `RSQLite` - for accessing SQLite3 databases (should be installed already; must be installed only if you plan to use this DB)

 ## Analysis Workflow